DeraJSP/build-szn-frontend-design-documentation/README.md

 ### Risk Considerations

--Data Loss: Regular backups will be performed to prevent data loss in case of system failure.
+- Data Loss: Regular backups will be performed to prevent data loss in case of system failure.
--User Data Privacy: The system will comply with relevant data protection regulations.
+- User Data Privacy: The system will comply with relevant data protection regulations.

 ## Accurate estimate of work and level of parallelization